Vijaya Parrikar Library

 Acknowledgements:

-I thank Dr. Narasimha Bhat of Manipal for helping me put together this layout.
+I extend my gratitude to Dr. Narasimha Bhat of Manipal for helping me put together this layout.
 The steadfast support of Romesh Aeri, Dr. Ashok Ambardar, and Dr. Ajay Nerurkar is deeply appreciated.
-Finally, I am grateful to Anita Thakur and Vijainder Thakur of the now defunct South Asian Women’s Forum (SAWF) site for hosting the Library on their site the first 7 years.
-It was Anita‘s initiative and persistence that gave life to this project.
+Special thanks are owed to Anita Thakur and Vijainder Thakur of the now defunct South Asian Women’s Forum (SAWF) site whose initiative and persistence gave this project its earliest life.

 Warm regards,